 In this article, we look at whether you can get car finance on someone else’s behalf and the alternative options, depending on your own circumstances.

-Can I lease a car for somebody else?
+Can I lease a car for someone else?

-So, while you can lease a car for somebody else, you will have to be on the insurance.
-However, just because your name is on the policy, doesn’t mean you have to be the main driver.
-You can nominate a main driver and simply be a named driver, you just have to have the policy in your name, you can remain on it as a named driver.
+While you can lease a car for somebody else, you will also have to be the main policyholder for the car insurance.
+Of course, just because you appear on the policy, this doesn’t mean that you have to be the main driver of the vehicle.
+You can nominate a main driver for the vehicle (the person you have leased the vehicle for), though you the policy must be in your name, you can remain on it as a named driver.

 Can I get car finance for someone else if I don’t have a driving licence?

-This can sometimes happen if the person who will be driving the car can’t get approved for car finance due to their credit rating.
-If you have a good credit score but you don’t have a driving licence is there any chance you can finance a car for someone else?
+So, what happens if the person who will be driving the car can’t get approved for car finance due to a poor or low credit rating and you have a really good credit score, but no driving licence?
+Can you still lease a vehicle for someone with a driving licence if you don’t have one?

-As we mentioned above, you need to be insured on the lease car you are financing.
-And you can understand why finance houses will be less than thrilled to have someone who doesn’t have a full UK driving licence insured on the car they are financing.
-Even though you won’t be driving the car, the finance house cannot take that risk.
-They can’t guarantee that you won’t drive the car.
-Therefore, the risk is much greater.
+As we mentioned previously, if you are on the finance paperwork for the vehicle you will also need to car insurance.
+Understandably, Finance Houses will likely be less than thrilled to have someone who doesn’t have a valid and full UK driving licence as the insurance policyholder for the car they are financing.
+Though you won’t be driving the car, this is a risk that the Finance House cannot take.
+There is no guarantee that you won’t drive the car so, for them, the risk is much greater.

 Can I get car finance for someone if I have a provisional licence?

-Again, insurance comes into play.
-Although you can be insured on a car with a provisional licence, you are a considerably higher risk.
-And the finance house probably won’t want to take that risk.
+Again, car insurance can be an issue.
+Though you can get insured on a car with a provisional licence, you are considered a higher risk.
+The Finance House probably won’t want to take that risk.
 Also, it will cost you a lot more due to the higher risk you present to the insurance company.

-If you want to finance a car for someone else but you don’t have a full driving licence then there are alternatives.
-If you want to finance a car for someone because they have bad credit then you could always look at being their guarantor.
+If you want to finance a car for someone else but you don’t have a full driving licence then there are alternatives you can look to.

-Being a guarantor is a great way to boost the chances of getting car finance.
-It is an alternative if you don’t have a valid driving licence and therefore cannot get car finance yourself.
-You can read more about being a guarantor here.
+Being a Guarantor is a great way to boost the chances of getting car finance.
+It is an alternative that is worth considering if you don’t have a valid driving licence and, therefore, don’t qualify to get car finance yourself.

-In conclusion, you can get car finance on someone else’s behalf but you will have to be on the insurance.
-This isn’t a big deal.
-You don’t even have to drive the car.
-Nor do you have to be the main driver, you just have to be the policy holder.
-However, you cannot get car finance for someone else if you do not have a valid UK driving licence.
-A way around this is by being a guarantor for the person who cannot get car finance.
+In conclusion, you can get car finance on someone else’s behalf but you will have to be on the insurance as the policyholder.
+You don’t even have to drive the car, nor do you have to be the main driver.
+However, if you don’t have a valid UK driving licence, you cannot get finance for someone else.
+One way around this is by becoming a Guarantor for the person who is unable to get car finance.